-The rapid increase in ensemble-average precipitation seen in Fig. 1 as a function of water vapor above the critical value occurs as in PN, for the revised Hilburn and Wentz (2008) data set used here.
+The rapid increase in ensemble-average precipitation seen in Fig. 1a as a function of water vapor above the critical value occurs as in PN, for the revised Hilburn and Wentz (2008) data set used here.
 In this case, it is seen for each value of \hat{T} and, as hypothesized, the value of the critical water vapor changes as a function of \hat{T} .
 Curves are shown for values of \hat{T} for which there are sufficient data; parts of the curves with higher scatter are associated with fewer values available for the averages.
-For instance for $\hat{T} = 274$ K, the upper 10 or so bins have fewer than 10 counts, while bins just below the critical point for the most common temperature, 271K, exceed 10^5 counts.
-The Eastern Pacific happens to have the widest range of usable temperatures, with the caveat that values associated with the coldest temperature shown, $\hat{T} = 268$ K, tend to be associated with synoptic conditions in which cold temperature mid-latitude systems are intruding into the tropics.
+For instance for $\hat{T}=274$ K, the upper 10 or so bins have fewer than 10 counts, while bins just below the critical point for the most common temperature, 271 K, exceed 10^5 counts.
+The Eastern Pacific happens to have the widest range of usable temperatures, with the caveat that values associated with the coldest temperature shown, $\hat{T}=268$ K, tend to be associated with synoptic conditions in which cold temperature mid-latitude systems are intruding into the tropics.
 A similar pickup is seen in other basins; a Western Pacific case is given in Neelin et al. (2008).

 The power law (2) is fit to each curve (linear least squares fit above w_c , iteratively updating w_c).
-The value of β was set from fits for the most common \hat{T} (270-273K) for the western Pacific and then held constant for all \hat{T} and basins.
-It is consistent with the value of β determined from radar data in Peters et al. (2008).
+The value of β was set from fits for the most common \hat{T} (270-273 K) for the Western Pacific and then held constant for all \hat{T} and basins.
+It is consistent with the value of β determined from radar data in Peters et al. (2009).
 The double logarithmic inset in Fig. 2a shows that a single value of the exponent β fits well at each temperature.
-The values of w_c for the eastern Pacific determined from this fit, for $\hat{T}=268$ K to 274K, are: 56.2, 58.6, 60.9, 63.1, 66.4, 68.2, 70.1 mm, respectively.
+The values of w_c for the Eastern Pacific determined from this fit, for \hat{T} =268 K to 274 K, are: 56.2, 58.6, 60.9, 63.1, 66.4, 68.2, 70.1 mm, respectively.
+Figure 1b shows that the pickup in precipitation occurs similarly when either $\widehat{q{\rm sat}}^{LT}$ or $\widehat{q{\rm sat}}$ is used as a measure of tropospheric temperature instead of \hat{T} , as will be further discussed in section 3c.

-Fig. 2a shows the same East Pacific data displayed as a function of the reduced column water vapor w/w_c .
+Fig. 2a shows the East Pacific data binned by T (as in Fig. 1a), but displayed as a function of the rescaled column water vapor w/w_c .
 The precipitation is also rescaled by the amplitude factor a from (2), but this varies by less than $\pm 5\%$, so the collapse is primarily due to rescaling of w.
-The $\hat{T}=268$ K curve deviates slightly from the others below critical, and 268K and 274K have higher scatter due to fewer data counts at high w, but otherwise the curves conform closely to a single dependence in w/w_c .
+The $\hat{T}=268$ K curve deviates slightly from the others below critical, and 268 K and 274 K have higher scatter due to fewer data counts at high w, but otherwise the curves conform closely to a single dependence in w/w_c .
 Similar data for the Atlantic (Fig. 2b) illustrates repeatability for other basins.
-For the Atlantic, there are no occurences of w high enough to reach the pickup for $\hat{T} = 274$.
-The quality of the collapse suggests that w_c plays a significant role in the dynamics of the system, and that the reduced variable w/w_c can yield substantial economy in analyzing related statistics.
+For the Atlantic, there are no occurences of w high enough to reach the pickup for $\hat{T} = 274$ K. The quality of the collapse suggests that w_c plays a significant role in the dynamics of the system, and that the rescaled variable w/w_c can yield substantial economy in analyzing related statistics.
 It also indicates that the estimation procedure for w_c works reasonably well for the large data sets here.
 For smaller data sets, where few counts above criticality prevent fitting the power law, one could still seek such a collapse as a means of obtaining some information regarding w_c .